GoogleCloudPlatform/google-cloud-iot-arduino/README.md

 from Cloud IoT Core.
 When you change the configuration in the Cloud IoT Core console, that configuration will be reflrected on the device.

+Before the examples will work, you will also need to configure the root certificate as described in the configuration headers.

 ## Dependencies
 Some examples use specific dependencies that need to be installed via the Arduino Library manager.